 - Windows 7 32-bit virtual machine

-Please note: Windows 7 32-bit and VMWare Workstation is an explicit requirement for SEC501.
+Please note: A Windows 7 32-bit Virtual Machine and VMware Workstation are explicit requirements for SEC501.

 You will use VMware to simultaneously run multiple virtual machines when performing hands-on exercises.
 You must have VMware Workstation installed on your system.
 If you do not own VMware, you can download a free 30-day trial copy from the VMware website.
 If taking advantage of the trial offer, please make sure that the license will not expire before you complete the course.
 You will also need WinRAR installed.

 While most labs will run fine for Mac/Fusion students, this configuration has not been tested and is not supported.

 We suggest going over the following checklist to make sure that your laptop is prepared for SANS SEC501: Advanced Security Essentials - Enterprise Defender:

 - The laptop meets hardware requirements outlined in this note.